pyramyds/pyramyds/README.md

 </p>

 ---
-### 📝 A Note on My Work & Principles
+### 📝 A Bit About How I Work...

-* **Repositories:** Please note that my repositories are currently private.
+* **My Repos:** Just a heads-up, my repos are private for now.

-* **My Stance on AI in Development:**
+* **About AI and My Coding:**
-    * I possess a deep understanding of AI systems and have dedicated significant effort to developing advanced prompting skills, tailored to the nuances of various Large Language Models (LLMs).
-I continuously adapt and refine these abilities as new models and techniques emerge.
+    * So, I know my way around AI pretty well.
+I've spent a lot of time getting good at prompting different LLMs, and I keep up with new models and how to use them.
-    * However, guided by a strong personal and professional moral compass, I am committed to achieving mastery in my work **without the use of AI for core development tasks.**
+    * But, because of my own ethics (both personal and for work), I really want to master what I do **without using AI for the main coding stuff.**
-    * Therefore, you can be assured that **all of my code is conceived, written, corrected, and debugged solely by me.** I do not use AI for any of these processes in my professional engagements.
+    * So, just to be clear: **I think up, write, fix, and debug all my own code.** I don’t use AI for any of that, especially when it comes to professional work.
-    * My philosophy is firm: AI should be a tool that developers master, manage, and critically evaluate.
-It is not, in my view, a substitute for human expertise, problem-solving, or the deep learning that comes from direct engagement with challenges.
+    * Here’s what I think: AI is a tool.
+Developers should be the ones who know how to use it, manage it, and tell if it's doing a good job.
+It's not supposed to replace real skill, figuring things out yourself, or learning by actually doing the work.
-    * Yes, i have used an AI to correct and optimize this README in English 😉
+    * Yes, I have used an AI to correct and optimize this README in English 😉